lildude/phpSmug/README.txt

-What's New in phpSmug 3.3
+What's New in phpSmug 3.4
 =========================

-phpSmug 3.3 is the next minor release of phpSmug and fixes only one issue found in the way phpSmug was handling empty or FALSE argument values.
-No change in usage from the user perspective is needed, you'll just find phpSmug handles boolean and empty argument values correctly and will now generate correct OAuth signatures for those methods involved.
+Only a single small change in phpSmug 3.4: phpSmug was neglecting to set the appropriate "hidden" upload header when uploading photos that should be marked as hidden. phpSmug 3.4 now resolves this and "hidden" uploads should now show up as hidden when they arrive on SmugMug.